scayle/admin-api-php-sdk/README.md

 composer require scayle/admin-api
 ```

-> Using the specific versions (tags) is preferable.
->
-> The changes in the master branch are in development and might not be released yet in the API, which can lead to the errors.

 ## What is SCAYLE ?

 [SCAYLE](https://scayle.com) is a full-featured e-commerce software solution that comes with flexible APIs.
 Within SCAYLE, you can manage all aspects of your shop, such as products, stocks, customers, and transactions.